mne-tools/mne-bids/paper/paper.md

 functionality to support BIDS would be a great benefit for its growing user base.
-For this reason, we developed a dedicated Python software package *``MNE-BIDS`` with the goal to provide a programmable interface for BIDS datasets in electrophysiology with ``MNE-Python``*.
+For this reason, we developed a dedicated Python software package *``MNE-BIDS`` with the goal of providing a programmable interface for BIDS datasets in electrophysiology with ``MNE-Python``*.
 ``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for